 Below you will find a list of the Colleges and Graduate Schools per faculty.
 Colleges offer Bachelor's programmes and Graduate Schools offer Master's and PhD programmes.

-The Faculty of Economics and Business has one College, two Graduate Schools and an Institute for Executive Programmes:
+The Faculty of Economics and Business has one College and two Graduate Schools:

 The Faculty of Humanities offers a wide range of programmes in areas such as art, culture, languages, history, philosophy and media.
 These programmes fall within:

 The UvA programmes in the field of healthcare and medicine are offered by three educational institutes of the Academic Medical Center (AMC-UvA).
 The teaching part of the doctoral programmes takes place at the graduate school of the AMC-UvA:

 Nearly 10,000 UvA students are enrolled at the Faculty of Social and Behavioural Sciences (FMG).
 The FMG offers 9 Bachelor’s programmes within four Colleges and 43 Master’s programmes ( of which 23 are teacher-training programmes) within four Graduate Schools.
 The Graduate Schools are also responsible for the teaching part of the doctoral programmes:

 Teaching at the Faculty of Science is conducted at 6 educational institutes:

 With over 3,000 students and 350 staff, the UvA’s Faculty of Law is one of the larger law schools in the Netherlands.
 Its programmes are organised within three educational institutes: